Skip to Content

 What is Lost Earning Capacity?

-Lost earning capacity refers to the reduced ability of an injured person to earn money and support themselves after a car accident or other injury.
+Lost earning capacity refers to the reduced ability of an injured person to earn money and support themselves after a car accident or other personal injury.
 Under this scenario, lost wages are only part of what you may be entitled to since lost future earnings can also factor into your claim.
 Proving lost earning capacity is more complicated than lost wages, and it will depend on the circumstances of the case.

 How Do I File a Personal Injury Claim?